Please see below.

-The mission of California Human Development is: Creating paths and opportunities for people to rise above barriers in their pursuit of a better life.
+California Human Development's (CHD) mission is to create paths and opportunities for people to pursue a better life.
 CHD serves 31 counties in Northern California and offers training and jobs, affordable housing, disability services, immigration and drug prevention.
 In San Joaquin County, CHD receives funding from the Department of Labor, La Cooperativa Campesina de California, the State of California and San Joaquin County agencies to provide assistance with occupational training.
 Also offered is job placement, referrals to community services, services to youth, and Immigration and Citizenship services.